4-H: Conferences

-Controversy

-Native Americans
+Use of Native American terminology

 For many years, use of Native American names and certain themed activities was part of the summer camping programs of some eastern states.
-However, this practice was deemed offensive and protests were raised.
-A complaint to the U.S. Department of Agriculture's Office of Civil Rights in 2002 and an ensuing investigation that threatened to cut off funds to the state's program prompted the West Virginia University Extension Service to abandon offensive and stereotypic practices such as face-painting, and use of imagery not a part of the culture of local Native people, such as tepees and totem poles, They also eliminated the practice of having children wear feather headdresses, and stopped having campers engage in "stereotypical motions and dances," including chanting "Ugh!
+However, the practice was considered to be offensive and protests were raised.
+A complaint to the U.S. Department of Agriculture's Office of Civil Rights in 2002 and an ensuing investigation that threatened to cut off funds to the state's program prompted the West Virginia University Extension Service to abandon offensive and stereotypic practices such as face-painting, and use of imagery not a part of the culture of local Native people, such as tepees and totem poles.
+They also eliminated the practice of having children wear feather headdresses, and stopped having campers engage in "stereotypical motions and dances," including chanting "Ugh!
 Ugh!
 Ugh!".
 However, the state program deemed the dividing of campers into groups, called "tribes" named after actual Indian Nations, to be respectful and acceptable.
-That same year, the Virginia Extension Service removed all references to symbols or camp "traditions" related to Native Americans, including the decades-long practice of dividing campers into "tribes" using names of nations considered native to Virginia, replacing the group names with animal names.
+In the same year, the Virginia Extension Service removed all references to symbols or camp "traditions" related to Native Americans, including the decades-long practice of dividing campers into "tribes" using names of nations considered native to Virginia, replacing the group names with animal names.

+International programs

+Although 4-H was first founded in the United States in the early 1900s, more than 80 countries have since established their own versions of 4-H programs to offer government-supported youth development programming.
+Over 48 countries use some variation of the 4-H Clover symbol to identify their youth development programs.

+4-H's global expansion was supported by foreign and U.S. government officials who saw youth development as a strategy to improve agricultural productivity.
+Canada was among the first to create their own 4-H program in 1913, although some suggest that 4-H Canada was created as early as 1905.
+European nations like Sweden and England began implementing 4-H programs in 1918 and 1921 respectively.
+Programs continued to develop across the globe into the 1930s and 1940s, with 4-H Clubs appearing in Australia, Haiti, and Venezuela.
+In the years following, 4-H was adopted in Korea (1947), Japan (1948), Kenya (1949), and Ethiopia (1956).
+In recent years, Iraq and Mongolia have developed their own 4-H programs and adopted the clover symbol.